shapeshed/jekyll.shapeshed.com/_posts/2007-01-21-book_review_cascading_style_sheets_eric_meyer.md

 ---
 layout: post
 title: "Book Review: Cascading Style Sheets - Eric Meyer"
-excerpt: "Eric Meyer's book is a thorough technical guide to the ins and outs of CSS.
+description: "Eric Meyer's book is a thorough technical guide to the ins and outs of CSS.
 The book is a classic but won't offer much creative inspiration.
 What you will find is a thorough technical explanation of the ins and outs of CSS. "
 categories: [Book Reviews]
 ---
 <abbr class="dtreviewed" title="20070124T0700">Jan 24, 2007</abbr>